Social Contract Theory: Creating a Cooperative Learning Environment

 - John Locke’s Second Treatise on Government, chapters two and eight.
-An alternative is James Rachels’ The Elements of Moral Philosophy, chapter eleven, “The Idea of a Social Contract” (see full citations below)
+An alternative is James Rachels’ The Elements of Moral Philosophy, chapter eleven, “The Idea of a Social Contract” (see full citations and links in the ‘Resources’ section)

 - A questionnaire (see below)